 - Supports other federal agencies, state and local governments with items such as uniforms, food and fuel.
-Customers include the Federal Emergency Management Agency, Department of the Interior, Health and Human Services, Forestry Service, and the Department of Agriculture School Lunch Program.
+Customers include the Federal Emergency Management Agency, Health and Human Services, U.S. Forest Service, and the Department of Agriculture School Lunch Program.

 DLA Major Subordinate Commands

 - DLA Troop Support, Philadelphia

 Manages the supply chains for food, textiles, construction material, industrial hardware and medical supplies and equipment, including pharmaceuticals.

 Manages the supply chain for aviation weapons systems repair parts, flight safety equipment, maps, environmental products and industrial plant equipment.